ClementNerma/NightOS/docs/specs/shell-scripting.md

 echo "Hello!" > ./test.txt
 ```

-This works because `echo` outputs by default to STDOUT, not to STDMSG.
+This works because `echo` outputs by default to CMDOUT, not to CMDMSG.
 If it did, we could still perform the redirection this way:

 ```hydre
 echo "Hello!" ?> ./test.txt